Desert Island Books

 ‘The Future Homemakers of America’ by Laurie Graham: This is about the wives of American service men stationed in the UK in 1952.
 Very funny and sad – and a wonderful book.

 ‘The Wind in the Willows’ by Kenneth Grahame: A beautifully written enchanting story – funny, sad and timeless.
 Has as much to teach adults as children.

-Our first ‘castaway’ (11-1-16) is Year Six teacher Mrs. Davies.
+Our first ‘castaway’ is Year Five teacher Mrs. Davies.
 Here are her eight Desert Island Books – together with a sentence about each:

 ‘The Book Thief’ by Markus Zuzak – My favourite book of all – wow !
 A book that made my cry throughout the last few chapters.
 I passed it on to my daughter and watched her do the same !

 ‘A Thousand Splendid Suns’ by Khaled Hosseini – A fabulous story that opened my eyes to the plight of Afghan women.

 ‘The Worst Kids in the World’ by Barbara Robinson – Funny !
 Great characters with huge personalities.